Participatory Body Mapping of Postpartum stories with Latinx mothers

 Postpartum bodies are invisible.
 They are not portrayed in the movies, shown in popular culture, not even present in prenatal or postnatal education.
 Indeed, what we see in the media is the unrealistic standard of postpartum bodies that need to "go back to normal" as soon a possible.

 This project contributes to shaping support mechanisms for Latinx communities, who have been historically undersupported by social and medical systems.
-By framing health beyond medical terms, the project generates cross-disciplinary insights, and inform multi-sector collaborations to serve the needs of this population, while advancing important scholarship in participatory methods, public health and design.
+By framing health beyond medical terms, the project generates cross-disciplinary insights, and informs multi-sector collaborations to serve the needs of this population, while advancing important scholarship in participatory methods, public health and design.